 Local operators have so far gained access to dozens of hongs between Phang Nga and Krabi to the south, which you can visit and enjoy on a Phuket kayaking trip.
 Each hong tends to have its own distinct character, and it's easy to spend days, even a week, visiting island after island.

 When is the best time for kayaking in Phuket?

 Limited numbers of people are taken out at a given time, and experienced guides accompany every boat, not just to lead the way and to provide commentary, but also to advise on ways to conserve these precious natural resources.

-Although there may be a week or two of inclement weather every year, Phuket kayaking trips are fun virtually any time of year, even in the low season.
-The islands and hongs often assume a surreal beauty in the rains and, inside the caves, stalactites sparkle even more.
+Although there may be a week or 2 of inclement weather every year, Phuket kayaking trips are fun virtually any time of year, even in the low season.
+The islands and hongs often assume a surreal beauty in the rain, and inside the caves, stalactites sparkle even more.
 Still, for those who like their sunshine, December to March is highly recommended.